Mary Jane Warfield Clay: Business career

-Her husband was captured and taken prisoner during the Mexican War, and M.J.
-Warfield Clay moved her family from Lexington to live in Madison County at Clermont, Cassius Clay's family home.
-She began managing the farm in his absence.
+Her husband was captured and taken prisoner during the Mexican War, and Mary Jane Warfield Clay moved her family from Lexington to live in Madison County at Clermont, Cassius Clay's family home and estate.
+She began managing the plantation in his absence.
 When President Abraham Lincoln appointed Clay as ambassador to Russia in 1861, she accompanied him there for a short while.

-She returned to Kentucky in early 1862, against her husband's wishes, living with her four daughters and family slaves on the farm.
+She returned to Kentucky in early 1862, against her husband's wishes, living with her four daughters and family slaves at Clermont.
 She was a Unionist while the rest of her family were pro-Confederacy.
-During the Civil War, a new source of income came from raising and breeding jennies and selling mules to the Union Army.

 Clay managed the plantation and slaves while her husband was in Russia.
 With the profits she gained, she enlarged the mansion Clermont.
-Originally built in the late 1700s by General Green Clay, she built an Italianate addition with central heating and indoor plumbing, renaming the house White Hall.
+It was originally built in the late 1700s by General Green Clay.
+Warfield Clay had an Italianate addition built, with central heating and indoor plumbing.
+She renamed the house as White Hall.

+Mary Jane Warfield Clay left the plantation in 1868, soon after her husband returned from his ambassadorship in Russia (and a year-long stay in New York).
+At first she lived with a sister, before getting her own house.

+The Clays ended their marriage of 45 years with a divorce granted on February 7, 1878, on the grounds of abandonment and with a stipulation that she could not remarry as long as Cassius Clay lived.

+Cassius Clay continued to live at the farm with a son adopted after an affair in Russia.
+After his wife and their children left, the politician entertained lavishly.
 M.J.
-Warfield Clay left the farm in 1868> soon after her husband finally returned from his ambassadorship in Russia (and a year long stay in New York).
-The Clays ended their marriage of 45 years with a divorce granted on February 7, 1878, on the grounds of abandonment and with a stipulation that she could not re-marry as long as Cassius Clay lived.
-Cassius Clay continued to live at the farm with an adopted son after his wife and her children left, and he entertained lavishly.
-M.J.
 Warfield Clay and her daughters would return to White Hall to host parties or other social engagements.
-The proceeds from the farm that his wife had earned also paid for his many debts incurred overseas.
+The proceeds from the farm that she had earned over the years paid for Cassius Clay's many debts incurred overseas.

-After the Civil War, M.J.
-Warfield Clay's sister, Anne Elizabeth Warfield Ryland, offered her shelter at her house in Lexington.
+After the Civil War, Mary Jane's sister, Anne Elizabeth Ryland, had offered her shelter at her house in Lexington.
 She and her younger daughters, including Laura Clay who was attending school in Michigan, lived there until she purchased her own home on North Broadway in 1873.

 Leadership in woman suffrage movement

 Local petition for National Woman Suffrage Association campaign

-Only a year after her divorce from Cassius M. Clay, Mary Jane Warfield Clay with her elder daughters -- Mary Barr Clay (also divorced) and Sallie Clay Bennett -- gathered signatures in Lexington and Richmond for a suffrage petition to be sent to Washington, D.C.
-This petition was likely in support of the work being done by the National Woman Suffrage Association (NWSA) since Clay described in a letter to her daughters of her admiration of the work led by Matilda Joslyn Gage, editor of the suffrage journal The National Citizen and Ballot Box and former president of the NWSA.
+A year after her divorce from Cassius M. Clay, Mary Jane Warfield Clay with her elder daughters—Mary Barr Clay (also divorced) and Sallie Clay Bennett—gathered signatures in Lexington and Richmond for a suffrage petition to be sent to Washington, D.C.
+This petition was likely in support of the work being done by the National Woman Suffrage Association (NWSA).
+Clay described in a letter to her daughters of her admiration of the work led by Matilda Joslyn Gage, editor of the suffrage journal The National Citizen and Ballot Box and former president of the NWSA.